GXboy12345/autosort-scripts/README.md

 ## How It Works

-1. **Startup Menu**: The script prompts you to choose between Desktop organization or custom folder selection
+1. **Startup Menu**: The script prompts you to choose between Desktop organization, custom folder selection, preview mode, or configuration wizard
+2. **Preview Mode**: Shows exactly what files will be moved where without actually moving them
-2. **Folder Selection**: If you choose custom folder, a native macOS folder picker dialog opens to let you pick any directory
+3. **Folder Selection**: If you choose custom folder, a native macOS folder picker dialog opens to let you pick any directory
-3. **Configuration Loading**: Loads the configuration from `autosort_config.json` (creates default if not exists)
+4. **Configuration Loading**: Loads the configuration from `autosort_config.json` (creates default if not exists)
+5. **File Analysis**: Analyzes files and shows statistics by category and size
-4. **Directory Creation**: Creates an `Autosort` folder in the selected directory
+6. **Directory Creation**: Creates an `Autosort` folder in the selected directory
-5. **File Scanning**: Scans all files in the selected directory (excluding those in `.sortignore`)
+7. **File Scanning**: Scans all files in the selected directory (excluding those in `.sortignore`)
-6. **Categorization**: Categorizes each file based on its extension using the configuration
+8. **Categorization**: Categorizes each file based on its extension using the configuration
-7. **Image Analysis**: For images, analyzes metadata and filename patterns for subfolder categorization
+9. **Image Analysis**: For images, analyzes metadata and filename patterns for subfolder categorization
-8. **File Moving**: Moves files to appropriate subfolders within `Autosort` (with image subfolders when applicable)
+10. **File Moving**: Moves files to appropriate subfolders within `Autosort` (with image subfolders when applicable)
+11. **Progress Tracking**: Shows real-time progress with percentage completion
-9. **Conflict Resolution**: Handles naming conflicts by appending numbers or timestamps
+12. **Conflict Resolution**: Handles naming conflicts by appending numbers or timestamps
+13. **Error Reporting**: Provides detailed error summaries and troubleshooting information

 ### Image Subfolder Organization